This article is dedicated to the humble joint effusion, particularly the plain radiographic appearances.

 Recognition of a joint effusion on plain radiographs can be difficult, particularly for the non-radiologist.
 Appreciation of the typical appearances and signs of joint effusions can assist diagnosis.

 Lipohaemarthrosis is a particular type of effusion that occurs in the setting of intra-articular fracture where a fat-fluid level is seen due to marrow fat leaking into the joint via the fracture.
+Lipohaemarthrosis can occur in other joints (e.g. shoulder) but is most readily identified in the knee.

 The sail sign is the key to recognising an elbow joint effusion.
 On a lateral radiograph, an effusion causes displacement of the anterior and posterior fat pads surrounding the distal humerus.
-The triangular appearance of the displaced low density fat pad simmulates the appearance of a sail.
+The triangular appearance of the displaced low density fat pad simulates the appearance of a sail.

-An elbow joint effusion in the setting of trauma is very often a sign of an occult fracture.
-In adults the occult fracture is most commonly of the radial head while in children a non-displaced supracondylar fracture should be suspected.
+An elbow joint effusion in the setting of trauma is very often a sign of an occult fracture In adults the occult fracture is most commonly of the radial head while in children a non-displaced supracondylar fracture should be suspected.

 An ankle joint effusion is best seen as a teardrop-shaped soft tissue density displacing the anterior fat pad on a lateral film.
 Effusion within the posterior recess is usually less well defined.